nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 ## The Flawed Analogies That Undermine the Argument

-Cooper tries to strengthen her case with comparisons—but some land awkwardly.
+Cooper tries to strengthen her case with comparisons, but some land awkwardly.

 She compares children eating candy to adults choosing alcohol.
 But children don’t have full autonomy.
 Adults do.
-That’s not negligence—it’s agency.
+That’s not negligence, it’s agency.

 Then she draws a parallel between doctors allocating organs and Nazis selecting victims.